Tracheoesophageal fistula (TEF)

 Refer a Patient

-What are the signs and symptoms of Pediatric Tracheoesophageal Fistula?
+What are the signs and symptoms of a tracheoesophageal fistula (TEF)?

 Doctors usually note signs of tracheoesophageal fistula soon after birth.